xcraft-plugins/XcraftCarts/README.md

 # XcraftCarts

 Speeds up minecarts for a specific amount of time.
-Derailments due to sharp curves are possible, place barrier blocks in these turns to mitigate the problem.
+Derailments due to sharp curves are possible.

 ## Features
 - Roughly doubles the default speed of minecarts.
 (1.0 Vel)